-I am pleased to report the results of American Overseas Group Limited (the "Company," "we" or "us") for the year ending December 31, 2017.
-As discussed in previous years, we manage insurance and reinsurance companies that are comprised of two general categories: (1) the active U.S. based insurance companies, which specialize in non-standard auto insurance, along with their affiliated off-shore reinsurers in Barbados; and, (2) the legacy financial guaranty reinsurance company, based in Barbados, which has been in voluntary run-off since the financial crisis in 2009.
+I am pleased to report the results of American Overseas Group Limited (the "Company," "we" or "us") for the year ending December 31, 2018.
+As discussed in previous years, we manage insurance and reinsurance companies that are comprised of two general categories: (1) the active U.S. based insurance companies, which specialize in non-standard auto insurance, along with their affiliated off-shore reinsurer in Barbados; and, (2) the legacy financial guaranty reinsurance company, based in Barbados, which has been in voluntary run-off since the financial crisis in 2009.

-The U.S. based non-standard auto business continued to generate moderate premium growth during 2017.
-Our Texas company, Old American County Mutual Fire Insurance Company (OACM), which holds a unique, Texas-only "County Mutual" license, operates through multiple MGA partners in the State.
-OACM continues to see steady growth, as it has over the past few years, both due to a long stretch of rate increases as well as a growing population in the customer base it serves.
-For the year ended 2017, OACM produced direct written premiums of approximately \$397 million.
-In addition, we entered into several new MGA agreements during 2017.
-We expect both rate increases, population growth in our customer base and new MGA partnerships to continue into the near future.
+Our Texas company, Old American County Mutual Fire Insurance Company (OACM), which holds a unique, Texas-only "County Mutual" license, operates through multiple MGA partners in the state.
+OACM is ranked as the 11th largest personal automobile underwriter in the state of Texas, maintaining its position in a highly competitive marketplace.
+For the year ended 2018, OACM produced direct written premiums and policy fees of approximately \$406 million.
+We expect continued population growth in our customer base and new MGA partnership opportunities as a result.
+Our existing MGA partners should experience organic growth as well.

-Outside of Texas at Old American Indemnity Company (OAIC), we continue to expand our footprint in the same non-standard auto insurance niche, essentially following the same fee-based business model, with the slight nuance of retaining a small portion of the underwriting risk.
-However, in contrast to the Texas-only County Mutual license, our licenses outside of Texas are traditional property/casualty licenses, which effectively limit us to a single MGA partner in each state.
-During 2017, OAIC entered Utah with an existing business partner and is engaged in identifying qualified MGAs in states outside of Texas that exhibit viable characteristics in the non-standard auto insurance space.
-Also, we plan to seek additional licenses and expand our writings of non-standard auto business into states where we receive inbound interest from prospective business partners.
+Outside of Texas at Old American Indemnity Company (OAIC), we continue to expand our footprint in the same non-standard auto insurance niche, essentially following our fee-based business model, with the slight nuance of operating within the guidelines of a traditional insurance carrier as opposed to the unique County Mutual license.
+Our 15 state licenses at OAIC are traditional property/casualty licenses, which effectively limit us to a single MGA partner in each state, and which require us to retain a small percentage of underwriting risk.
+During 2017, OAIC entered Utah with an existing business partner, and maintained its presence there and in Oklahoma during 2018.
+We have expanded into three additional states thus far during 2019 with partners that meet our selection criteria and plan to expand further into our current licensed footprint with qualified MGAs in the near term.
+We are also actively seeking additional licenses to expand our writings of non-standard auto business into states where we receive inbound interest from prospective qualified business partners.

-We continue to manage the run-off of the legacy financial guaranty (FG) reinsurance business in American Overseas Reinsurance Company Ltd. (AORE).
-In 2017, the FG book declined by 35% from par outstanding of \$3.57 billion to \$2.32 billion.
-This reduction was partly due to normal attrition, and also due to the commutation of approximately \$400 million par.
-With this commutation, we not only reduced our risk exposure, but also benefitted from a gain to income and the release of funds held in a trust account to support the reinsurance exposure.
+We continue to manage the run-off of the legacy financial guaranty (FG) reinsurance business in American Overseas Reinsurance Company Limited (AORE).
+In 2018, the FG book declined by 36% from par outstanding of \$2.3 billion to \$1.5 billion.
+This reduction was partly due to normal attrition, but also largely due to the commutations of \$253 million outstanding par.
+With these commutations, we continued to reduce our risk exposure, and benefitted from a release of funds held in a trust account to support the reinsurance exposure.
+In June of 2019 we announced a commutation of \$1.1 billion par exposure, reducing our total outstanding par outstanding to \$373 million.
+These commutations move us closer to our long-term strategic goal of positioning AORE as an affiliated property and casualty reinsurer, supporting the growth of our non-standard auto business in the U.S.